 Some guys are attracted to redheads, just like some are nuts about red cars.
 Then there’s the whole personality quotient.
 Some like a hot-blooded Italian roadster, just like some are crazy ‘bout dramatic, overly emotional women.
 There are so many levels to deal with when we look at cost to "own" as well.
 You have your high-maintenance models in cars or motorcycles as well as people.
 There are those who fall in love with a Ducati with its desmodromic valves that need adjusting at the dealer for big bucks every so often.
 Just like those who can’t live without a high maintenance mate.

 Beyond the paint and the chrome, the jewelry and the make-up, there’s the inexplicable chemical attraction.
 Pheromones or gas fumes?
 What about the scents of leather vs. cloth, perfume vs. good old soap.
 The preferences are as varied as any other subjective thing on this earth.

 Don’t get me started on used vehicles, where we all know that we are buying someone else’s problems.
 Was the vehicle properly maintained?
 Regular oil changes, new air filters and transmission flushes?
 Same can be said for another human being.
-Well fed or eats discriminatively?
-Good muscle tone or winded at the drop of a hat?

 Some vehicles are simply quirky.
 It’ll run fine on cool days, but once the temperature goes above eighty it overheats?
 Gremlins in the electronics?
 Climate control shuts down inexplicably with no provocation?
 People carry around their own bits of quirk.
 Like a vehicle, we all have our own specific wiring.
 Thinking this through a bit more, what constitutes dealing with quirks and what is delusion about certain behaviors?